Radeni/Guess-Game-or-something-idk/README.md

-## guessinggame.sh for Coursera/JHU's The Unix Workbench course
+## Guessing game for the Unix course on Coursera

 README.md created: Wed Jun 16 9:27:06 CET 2021